cairis-platform/cairis/install.md

 echo export CAIRIS_CFG=/home/cairisuser/cairis.cnf >> .bashrc
 {% endhighlight %}

-# Starting CAIRIS
+# Starting the CAIRIS desktop application

-To start CAIRIS, you can open a terminal window and run to `cairis_gui.py`.
+To start the desktop version of CAIRIS, you can open a terminal window and run to `cairis_gui.py`.

 {% highlight bash %}
 cairis_gui.py